 To support such diverse industries with a broad array of use cases and varying demands such as service agility, high quality of service, and latency requirements, 5G cloud-native network architecture is assembled based on innovative components

-A critical part of 5G will be Multi-Access Edge Computing (MEC) that brings the applications from centralized data centers to the network edge, and therefore closer to the end-users, enabling low-latency and data-rich services.
+A critical part of 5G will be Multi-Access Edge Computing (MEC) that brings the applications from centralized data centers to the network edge and, therefore, closer to the end-users, enabling low-latency and data-rich services.
 However, this technological progression introduces significant network and operational complexities that must be managed automatically to deliver 5G at its full potential.
-Operators will need to integrate a reliable automated assurance solution that can proactively report issues, across their network from the RAN to the core and stream network insights to orchestration for closed-loop automation.
-Automated assurance serving as the central nervous system of these 5G networks.
-With the orchestration as the network brain.
+Operators will need to integrate a reliable automated assurance solution that can proactively report issues across their network from the RAN to the core and stream network insights to orchestration for closed-loop automation.
+Automated assurance serves as the central nervous system of these 5G networks, with the orchestration as the network brain.
 By combining automated assurance and orchestration, enterprises and operators will extend their capabilities and take advantage of emerging technologies, enabling them to manage 5G networks at scale more efficiently and dynamically.